 Festivals and Events

 The Town sponsors annual Earth Day and Arbor Day Celebrations, providigng education about sustainable practices.
-The Zion Canyon Music Festival supports the development of renewable energy in Southern Utah and proceeds from the Festival are committed to be used to develop new solar infrastructure.
+The Zion Canyon Music Festival supports the development of renewable energy in Southern Utah promotes Sprindgale's solar power projects.
 Please watch these websites for more information about the celebrations.

 The Town Council passed a Resolution of Support for the Kyoto Protocol and the US Mayors Climate Protection Agreement.